This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 However, in reality, experience is the only way to know if something works or not.
 There are three most important things to get ready for your new goats in addition to the regular goat supplies, of course.

-One, where are we going to put the goats (housing).
+One, where are we going to put the goats (pen or housing).
 Two, how are we going to contain the goats (fencing).
 Three, what are we going to feed the goats (food).

 I’ve quickly learned that there are so many opinions on each of the three above areas and I think that different ways work for different people.
-If you haven’t purchased your goats yet, find out how to choose your first goats.
+If you haven’t purchased your goats yet, find out how to choose them and get started raising them!

 It can be really overwhelming with all of the options for each area and no clear answer.
 For that reason, I want to focus here on Nigerian Dwarf Goat fencing in the hopes that I can provide concise information for others just getting into goats.